 WHEN + WHAT :: 2023 Finale event :: 100K for $100K on May 21st, 2023

-On May 21st, I will begin the 100k at the NICU entrance at Yakima Valley Memorial and then will wind my way up to the Cowiche Conservancy Uplands trailhead.
-From there, I'll hop onto those trails and make my way over to the Summitview Trailhead where I will then pop over to Rocky Top.
-Up and over Cowiche Mountain, I'll find myself at the CCC Snow Mountain Ranch trailhead.
-After some backroad running to Tieton, I'll run through town, then down the grade into Naches.
-After running through the town of Naches, I'll take the Yakima Greenway to Mapleway where I will head over to Selah.
-After a jaunt through Selah's town center, I'll make my way back to the Greenway.
-At Yakima Ave, I'll run through much of the city's center, and then will wind my way through town until I end my 100k at Children's Village.
+On May 21st, myself and 3 of my friends who are also moms (Mary, Megan and Aleah) will begin the 100k at the NICU entrance at Yakima Valley Memorial -- from there, we will wind our way up to the Cowiche Conservancy Uplands trailhead.
+After hopping onto those trails, we'll make our way over to the Summitview Trailhead where we will then pop over to Rocky Top -- this is where donors can run with us to the base of Snow Mountain!)
+Up and over Cowiche Mountain, we'll find ourselves at the CCC Snow Mountain Ranch trailhead.
+After some backroad running to Tieton, we'll head down the grade into Naches.
+After going through the town of Naches, we'll take the Yakima Greenway to Mapleway where we will take back roads over to Selah.
+After a jaunt through Selah's town center, we'll bop back to the Greenway.
+Sarge Hubbard will be our next destination where we will do an out an back to the humane society (this is where donors can join us for a bike ride on the Greenway!).
+40th Ave will be our goal next as we head towards Chesterly Park for one last dash to the finish at Children's Village.

 BRINGING OUR COMMUNITIES TOGETHER

-We plan to have mini-festivals at each town that we run through (Tieton, Naches, Selah + Downtown Yakima), with food trucks, a few vendors and a donation table where our community can help us to reach our goal.
-These towns will also be my major aid stations as well where I'll get a few minutes to fuel up before I carry on with my mission.
+We plan to have donation table where our community can help us to reach our goal in Naches, Selah (at Tree Top) and at Sarge Hubbard Park well where we'll get a few minutes to fuel up before I carry on with our mission.

-You can also donate and run portions of this event with me -- I know I will thoroughly enjoy the company. :)
+You can also donate and run or bike portions of this event with me -- I know I will thoroughly enjoy the company. :)

-If you have questions or would like to be a vendor or volunteer at one of the mini festivals, shoot me an email at email@example.com.
+If you have questions or would like to be a volunteer, shoot me an email at firstname.lastname@example.org.